portertech/sensu-ruby-sik/README.md

 `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Testing

+The specs currently do not mock the Sensu Backend API and require a local, fresh, running sensu-backend service.
+This is intentional, to help QA the API.
+Webmock will eventually be used.

 ## Contributing